Table of Contents

 Bark control collars don’t require owners to control a dog, and it doesn’t require a handheld device for access in comparison to training collars.
 The integrated sensors in the wiring of the collar activate it based on stimulus response.
 You only need to decide and set a necessary mode on the collar beforehand.

-The Authen No Bark collar consists of the Intelligent Chip that helps control a dog’s barking.
+The Gutlileer No Bark collar consists of the Intelligent Chip that helps control a dog’s barking.
 The collar features 5 levels of adjustable sensitivity and 3 types of training modes – vibration, beep and a gentle safe shock or a no shock mode as an option.
 No shock mode effectively prevents barking without doing any harm to the dog.

 What You Need to Know About Bark Collars